Dartayous/gru-stock-backtester/README.md

 - 📊 Visual performance tracking of trades vs. predictions
 - 📂 Modular architecture for easy strategy swap-ins

-🧠 AI-Powered Stock Backtester with GRU + Sentiment & Technical Indicators This project combines deep learning with technical analysis and sentiment simulation to create an intelligent stock trading backtester.
-Using a multivariate GRU model and rule-based trade logic, it forecasts price movement and evaluates trade decisions over a 15-year historical window.

 ## 🔧 Getting Started